szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves Chromatic Orb to make it a little more interesting, giving players the choice to cast different varieties of the spell at the moment of casting.
 Here are the varieties:

 - White (Light): Damages Armor Class, Base THAC0 by 2 immediately (no save) and blinds (Save vs. Spell) for 1 round and deals minor magic damage.
 Duration of effects increases by half a round and penalties increase by 1 at level 4 and 7.
 - Black (Death): Slays the enemy if they fail a Save vs. Spell at +6 and deals 1d4 magic damage.
-At levels 16 and 20, the saving throw gains a penalty to resist being slain.
+At levels 16 and 20, the Saving Throw gains a penalty to resist being slain.
 - Green (Poison): Causes 2d4+1 poison damage and poisons target if they fail a Save vs. Death, causing 1 point of poison damage every 3 seconds for 2 rounds.
 At levels 7 and 10, the poison's rate of application increases (every 2 and 1 second, respectively).
 - Light Blue (Cold): Causes 2d4+1 cold damage and applies Slow for 1 round if they fail a Save vs. Spell.
 Duration of Slow increases by 1 round at levels 7 and 10.
-- Yellow (Acid): Causes 2d4+1 acid damage that bypasses magic resistance.
+- Yellow (Acid): Causes 2d4+1 acid damage that bypasses Magic Resistance.
 This damage increases progressively up to 4d4+10 at level 20.
 - Orange (Fire): Causes 2d4+1 fire damage.
 At levels 4 and 7, the damage increases by 1d4 and affects a small area, with a Save vs. Breath to take half damage from only this part.
 - Purple (Sonic): Causes 1d4 magic damage and 1d4+2 crushing damage.
 Deafens for 2 rounds, causing a 30% casting failure for arcane and divine spells, with no save allowed, and stuns for 1 round if a Save vs. Spell is failed.
 Golems take double damage and can't resist it.